Tailoring Germanium Heterostructures for Quantum Devices with Machine Learning

-\paragraph{Stability of the Si-spikes system.--} Importantly, Ge+ with Si-spikes is robust against various heterostructure parameters.
-Fig. \ref{fig:opt}(a) shows $\beta_2(d_1,d_2)$ at $F_z = 1.5\,\mathrm{mV}/\mathrm{nm}$.
-The optimal solution shown in Fig. \ref{fig:inputs}(d) is marked by a purple star.
-The magnitude of $\beta_2$ remains above $40\,\mathrm{nm}$ for variations of $\pm 0.5\,\mathrm{nm}$ in $(d_1,d_2)$-space around the optimal solution.
-Interestingly, there are distances $(d_1,d_2)$ where $\beta_2$ vanishes [white regions in Fig. \ref{fig:opt}(a)].
-Fig. \ref{fig:opt}(b) confirms that larger SOI correlates with smaller HH-LH splitting (c.f.
-Eq. \eqref{b2}).
-Similar plots obtained at different $F_z$'s~\cite{Note1} indicate that the maximal SOI at stronger $F_z$ requires smaller $d_{1,2}$, providing larger $\beta_2$ but smaller $\Delta_1$.
-The heterostructure presented here is a compromise between enhancing $\beta_2$ and $1/\Delta_1$, given that smaller $\Delta_1$ saturates $E_\mathrm{so}(\mathbf{k})$ to smaller values.
-An increase in residual strain increases $\Delta_1$ and decreases $\beta_2$ [Fig. \ref{fig:opt}(c)].
-Interestingly, at fixed $d_{1,2}$, increasing $F_z$ leads to a vanishing SOI that is robust with respect to changes in residual strain, suggesting a SOI switch~\cite{Bosco2021PRX,Carballido2025,Froning2021_PRR,DelVecchio2025}.
-Finally, Fig. \ref{fig:opt}(d) indicates that the spiked Ge+ is also robust against variations of the well width $l_z$ when $l_z>25\,\mathrm{nm}$.
+Importantly, Ge+ with Si-spikes is robust against various heterostructure parameters.
+Fig. \ref{fig:inputs}(d) shows $\beta_2(d_1,d_2)$ at $F_z = 1.5\,\mathrm{mV}/\mathrm{nm}$, with the optimal solution marked by a purple star.
+The magnitude $|\beta_2|$ remains $>40\,\mathrm{nm}$ for variations of $\pm 0.5\,\mathrm{nm}$ in $(d_1,d_2)$-space around the optimal solution.
+Interestingly, there are distances $(d_1,d_2)$ where $\beta_2$ vanishes [white regions in Fig. \ref{fig:inputs}(d)].
+As expected, larger $|\beta_2|$ regions coincide with smaller $\Delta_1$ regions, and larger residual strains increase $\Delta_1$ and decrease $\beta_2$ [see Fig. S3(a)-(b)~\cite{Note1}].
+Finally, spiked Ge+ is also robust against variations of the well width $l_z$ when $l_z>25\,\mathrm{nm}$ [see Fig. S3(c)~\cite{Note1}].

+\paragraph{Machine learning-optimized Si spikes.--} We search for potentially higher SOI spiked Ge+ systems by performing again a multi-objective Bayesian optimization over five of the aforementioned parameters: $d_{1,2}$, $\varepsilon_\parallel$, $F_{z}$, and $4\tau_i$, and define the objectives to optimize $\beta_2$ and $\log (|\partial\beta_2/\partial F_z|^{-1})$.
+We take $l_z\to\infty$ for simplicity.
+The optimization considered a relatively narrow range of parameters, close to the manually obtained solution.
+From the candidates sampled during the optimization (see Fig. S14 in \cite{Note1}), we then filter and focus on heterostructures showing an extremum against $F_z$ with large $\beta_2$.
+The specifications of the optimal spiked Ge+ found with machine learning are displayed in column $3$ of Table \ref{tab:params}.
+Compared to the manually optimized system, notably, it shows a larger $|\beta_2|$ and a smaller $\Delta_1$ at lower residual strain $|\varepsilon_\parallel|$.